0Zeta/Udacity-Navigation/README.md

     (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

 3. Place the file in this GitHub repository and unzip (or decompress) the file.
-Then rename the folder to 'Banana'.
-(Now 'Banana/Banana.exe' should exist.)
+Then rename the folder to `Banana`.
+(Now `Banana/Banana.exe` should exist.)

 ### Instructions

- Simply execute the cells in `training.ipynb` to get started with training the agent!
+ Simply execute the cells in `training.ipynb` to get started with training the agent or simply execute `demonstration.ipynb` for a demonstration of the trained agent.